Edit this page

 HTTP header

-This request header contains the CSS selector targeted for a failed fragment update.
+This request header contains the target selector for a failed fragment update.

 A fragment update is considered failed if the server responds with a status code other than 2xx, but still renders HTML.